-Use these guidelines to determine what to¬†bring for your Great Wall hike trip.
+You can use these guidelines to determine what to bring while hiking Great Wall accordingly.
 Make sure your clothing, equipment are up for the trip to enjoy a hopefully hassle-free excursion!

 Clothing for Hiking

 Your first layer close to your skin should wick perspiration away from your skin to keep you dry and warm.
 In summer often only the base layer will be necessary in Beijing.
-While in winter, never leave warm clothing at home.
+While in winter, better pack warm clothing before you leave.

-Cotton has a truly serious problem with hiking Wild Great Wall.
-It offers absolutely no insulation when wet although cotton clothing is favored by lots of people.
-Due to the fact that the moisture from sweat may slow up the insulating ability of cotton clothing on a dry day, cotton is often considered as unsafe to wear, especially next to the skin, in mountain areas where cold weather is common — which includes Jinshanling, Jiankou, Mutianyu, Simatai etc where we hike.
+Cotton has a truly serious problem with hiking although cotton clothing is favored by lots of people.
+The moisture from sweat may slow up the insulating ability of cotton clothing on a dry day, cotton is often considered as unsafe to wear, especially next to the skin.
+In mountain areas where cold weather is common — which includes Jinshanling, Jiankou, Mutianyu, Simatai etc where you will hike.

-Liner socks are recommended when you¬†plan to¬†hike unusually rough¬†sections of¬†Wild Great Wall¬†such as Jiankou and Gubeikou or have new boots.
+Liner socks are recommended when you plan to hike unusually rough sections of the Great Wall such as Jiankou and Gubeikou or have new boots.
 Liner socks will minimize any rubbing and friction on the feet — reducing the possibility of blisters or sores, and offering a bit of extra warmth in cold weather.

 Shorts are good for warm or hot weather– providing the maximum amount of freedom for your legs.
-As Jiankou and Gubeikou are¬†somewhat overgrown in summer, wearing shorts while hiking make you expose to possible unfriendly plants ((poison ivy, thorny bushes).
-Shorts are best for wide and/or well-maintained¬†sections of the Wall¬†such as Mutianyu, Badaling.¬†Convertible pants allow you to zip off the pant legs and quickly convert the pants to shorts.¬†
+As Jiankou and Gubeikou are somewhat overgrown in summer, wearing shorts make you expose to possible unfriendly plants ((poison ivy, thorny bushes).
+Shorts are best for wide and/or well-maintained Mutianyu, Badaling.
+Convertible pants allow you to zip off the pant legs and quickly convert the pants to shorts.

 Sweaters / Fleece

-Fleece and other thick synthetic garments are very suitable for hiking Wild Great Wall.
-Synthetic clothing is lightweight and durable.¬†They’re¬†better at absorbing sweat and some of them wick moisture away from the body.
+Fleece and other thick synthetic garments are very suitable for hiking the Great Wall.
+Synthetic clothing is lightweight and durable.
+They’re better at absorbing sweat and some of them wick moisture away from the body.
 On a Wild Great Wall Adventures trips in early spring or autumn, bringing a fleece sweater will keep you comfortable during your hike.

-Windbreaker is highly recommended in cool, windy weather like Beijing in autumn during your Wild Great Wall hike.
+Windbreaker is highly recommended in cool, windy weather like Beijing in autumn.
 A good windbreaker will offer protection from the rain, an excellent barrier to the wind and warmth after you reach your summit and start to cool down, keep you comfortable during your descent.

 Cap or Hat

-Avoiding extensive exposure of your skin to the sun by wearing outdoor hat.
-We have to be careful in strong sunlight and covering your head will keep you comfortable.
+Outdoor hat help you avoid extensive exposure of your skin to the sun in summer.
+Be careful in strong sunlight and covering your head will keep you comfortable.
 In summer carrying a sun hat is advisable when the sun’s rays are more direct and potentially damaging in Beijing.

 Walking Stick or Hiking Poles